OpenSourceAircrete/UNIVERSAL-AIRCRETE-MIXER/README.md

 It is the designer's belief that NAAC is an ideal building material that has been held back by a single barrier to entry: the mixing equipment.
 Aircrete mixing equipment starts at $750 for a "hand drill mixing system" which is labor intensive.
 There seems to be no middle ground as the next-cheapest option costs more than $50,000.
 The UAM "Tin Can" version BOM is estimated to be less than $5,000.
 The two key design features that allow this is the use of 3mm (10 guage) plate and 1/8" tubing in place of 5mm and 1/4" steel and tubing.
 The designer proved with the ReCirC design that this lighter material is suitable for mixing an end product with a density of 0.6-0.8 (relative to H2O).
 Reinforced cement concrete, for reference exhibits a 2.4 density.

+Designer's note on the challenges this machine faces: There are three crucial processes a machine like this performs.
+First it needs to mix a Portland cement slurry.
+Then it needs to mix in stable foam to produce the NAAC material.
+The it needs to transfer the NAAC material out of the machine and over a wall form.
+The challenge is this: the first evolution requires "shear force" to properly mix the slurry and hydrate the Portland cement properly.
+The second and third evolutions must avoid shear force, instead relying on laminar flow to avoid damaging the stable foam.
+The use of the transfer pump plays a crucial role in this.
+Manipulating the 3" "recirculation and discharge" system ball valves to create backpressure should help to shear the slurry.
+Once the stable foam is startign to be added the operator will upen the valves wide and eliminate the shear.

 ---

 ## Equipment Designs